How to set up a PT company in Indonesia? [Updated 2024]

 • Capital verification report (Laporan Verifikasi Modal)

-Step 5: Apply for Deed of Establishment and Certificate of Domicile
+Step 5: Apply for a Deed of Establishment and Certificate of Domicile

 • Engage a notary public to draft the Deed of Establishment (Akta Pendirian) for your company.